AguaClara/Textbook/Filtration/EStaRS_Design.rst

     :align: center
     :alt: branch photograph, interal image

     1. Image 1 shows the use of 1 pipe for the branches on both sides of the trunk, the location of the opening into the branches causes the pipe to act as a valve inside the trunk.
 This causes massive head loss in the filter.
-2. Image 2 shoes an alternate method of connectig branches to trunks, with 2 separate pipes being used.
+2. Image 2 shoes an alternate method of connecting branches to trunks, with 2 separate pipes being used.
 In this design it takes much less force to dislodge the branch from the trunk due to the cantilever of every branch.
 3. Image 3 shows a similar branch construction as in image 1 but with the hole in the branch drilled in such a way that it causes a smaller (but still significant) flow constriction.
 4. Image 4 shows a branch in a similar orientation to image 1 but, the branch is going through a larger pipe so the flow constriction is not as significant.

 The images above show some of the challenges with determining the size of the trunks, as well as the importance of thoughtful fabrication.